Pardon: Pardons

 The Parole Board of Canada (PBC) is the federal agency responsible for making pardon decisions under the Criminal Records Act (CRA).
 Under the CRA, the PBC can issue, grant, deny, and revoke pardons.

-In 2012, the Parliament of Canada passed the Safe Streets and Communities Act, which changed many of elements regarding the criminal justice system.
+In 2012, the Parliament of Canada passed the Safe Streets and Communities Act, which changed many elements of the criminal justice system.
 The Act replaced the term "pardon" with "record suspension", and the pardon system was similarly changed.

 A pardon keeps the police record of a conviction separate and apart from other criminal records, and gives law-abiding citizens an opportunity to reintegrate into Canadian society.

 The Royal Canadian Mounted Police removes all information about the conviction for which an individual received the pardon from the Canadian Police Information Centre (CPIC).
-Federal agencies cannot give out information about the conviction without approval from the Minister of Public Safety Canada.
+Federal agencies cannot give out information about the conviction without approval from the minister of public safety.

 A pardon does not, however, erase the fact that an individual was convicted of a crime.
 The criminal record is not erased, but it is kept separate and apart from other (non-pardoned) criminal records.

 A pardon removes disqualifications caused by a criminal conviction, such as the ability to contract with the federal government, or eligibility for Canadian citizenship.

 If an individual in receipt of a pardon is convicted of a new offence, the information may lead to a reactivation of the criminal record for which the pardon was received in CPIC.

 A pardon does not guarantee entry or visa privileges to another country.
 Before travelling to another country, individuals must still contact the authorities of the country in question to find out what the requirements are to enter that country.

 Processing of pardons by the Parole Board of Canada generally takes six months for a summary offence and twelve months for an indictable offence.
 If the Parole Board proposes to deny the application, it can take 24 months to process.

 Individuals can apply for a pardon if they were convicted as an adult of a criminal offense in Canada, or of an offense under a federal act or regulation of Canada, or if they were convicted of a crime in another country and were transferred to Canada under the Transfer of Offenders Act or International Transfer of Offenders Act.
 Non-Canadian citizens are not eligible for a Canadian pardon unless they were convicted of a crime in Canada.

 To be eligible for a pardon or record suspension, individuals must have completed all of their sentences and a waiting period.

 Individuals are considered to have completed all of their sentences if they have: